heinemannj/eebus-go-controlbox-simulator-app/README.md

 - `service`: central package which provides access to SHIP and SPINE.
 Use this to create the EEBUS service, its configuration and connect to remote EEBUS services
 - `usecases`: containing actor and use case based implementations with use case scenario based APIs and events

-## Simulator App
+## Simulator App and Web Frontend

-A user friendly Web UI.
+Example code for sending an LPC and LPP limit 5 seconds after connecting to a compatible device that can receive LPC and LPP limits and a user friendly Web UI to manually simulate power limitation requests.

 ## Notes

 This eebus-go controlbox simulator example do **not** provide complete implementations of any use case, but is intended as usage guidelines for the eebus-go stack in general and to have a quick demo inculding a user friendly Web UI.

-This example includes code for sending an LPC and LPP limit 5 seconds after connecting to a compatible device that can receive LPC and LPP limits.

 ## First Steps